 - 1. Overarching Themes and Definitions - a.
-Definition of Affordable Housing b.
-Relationship Between the Federal Government and Localities

-NLC urges the federal government to develop policies, goals, and programs that are consistent with a definition of "affordable housing" that is based on a personal incometo-average community income ratio.
+Definition of Affordable Housing NLC urges the federal government to develop policies, goals, and programs that are consistent with a definition of "affordable housing" that is based on a personal incometo-average community income ratio.
 The definition must also allow sufficient flexibility to meet unique local needs and circumstances.